Sagar-Singh24/Programming_-JAVA-/README.md

 # Programming_-JAVA-
-This repository contains code of C programming
+This repository contains code of Java programming